-A trainee may cancel their Enrollment Agreement any time prior to midnight of the third business day after the date of signing it.
+A trainee may cancel their Enrollment Agreement any time before midnight of the third business day after the date of signing it.

 Any trainee expressing a desire to withdraw from the program after this time should discuss the situation with the Leader/Director of the program in which the trainee is enrolled prior to resigning or withdrawing.
-If, after this consultation, the trainee determines he or she is going to withdraw, the trainee must complete, sign and submit the WRI Withdrawal form to <a href="write-w
+If, after this consultation, the trainee determines he or she is going to withdraw, the trainee must complete, sign, and submit the DH WRI Withdrawal form to wri@hitchcock.org or the program leader.

-Any trainee who does not attend class or clinical for three consecutive days without contacting the Instructor or Leader/Director of their program will be considered withdrawn on the last day attended.
+Any trainee who does not attend class or clinical for three consecutive days without contacting the Instructor or Leader/Director of their program will be considered withdrawn on the last day of attendance.